 If you have completed an Online American Heart Association BLS Course called BLS Heartcode Part 1, then you may take a BLS Skills Session course.
 All written testing is done online and you will now only need to complete the hands on testing.
 This class typically takes from 30 minutes to 45 minutes or even an hour just depending on how much hands on practice is needed before the hands on testing is done.

-Once you are done you will get your American Heart Association BLS for Healthcare Providers Card via mail within 3-7 days after class.
+Once you are done you will get your American Heart Association BLS for Healthcare Providers Card via email within 24 to 48 hours after class.

 You must bring your online completion certificate with you to class.
 If you have issues with printing, you may take a picture of the certificate and text it to: (719) 551-1222.
 Just make sure you get the entire certificate in the picture, especially the name of the person and the certificate number near the bottom of the page.

-Upon successful completion of the class, students will receive an American Heart Association BLS Provider Card via mail from the instructor's training center.
+Upon successful completion of the class, students will receive an American Heart Association BLS Provider Card via email from the instructor's training center.
+This certification is good for 2 years.

 Basic Life Support for Healthcare Providers (BLS) Study Guide: